-One of the best things about these dip bars is that they’re way easier to move around in between training sessions so you don’t need to take up a permanent space ni your home gym, or apartment.
+One of the best things about these dip bars is that they’re way easier to move around in between training sessions so you don’t need to take up a permanent space in your home gym, or apartment.
 They can easily be stored after use.

 Provides a wide range of exercises

-You’ve got the choice here to angle the bars how you want them, and because there’s no cross bars, you can easily do more than just dips.
+You’ve got the choice here to angle the bars how you want them, and because there are no cross bars, you can easily do more than just dips.
 Lie back and do pull up exercises.
 Move them further apart and put your feet up on one side for a different kind of dip – there’s a lot of possibilities with these bars… or just dip!

-What are the drawbacks with these bars?
+What are the drawbacks of these bars?